Isaac Paredes Player Props: Rays vs. Red Sox

-Isaac Paredes -- batting .229 with a double, two home runs, three walks and eight RBI in his past 10 games -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Tanner Houck on the hill, on June 4 at 1:35 PM ET.
+Isaac Paredes -- hitting .229 with a double, two home runs, three walks and seven RBI in his past 10 games -- will be in action for the Tampa Bay Rays versus the Boston Red Sox, with Brayan Bello on the mound, on June 5 at 4:05 PM ET.

-In his previous game he had a one-hit showing (1-for-3) against the Red Sox.
+He had a hitless showing in his last game (0-for-3) against the Red Sox.

 Isaac Paredes Game Info & Props vs. the Red Sox